 - Centro di Studi della Fisica degli Stati Aggregati, reparto di Biomolecole e Membrane Biologiche of Trento.

-The mission of the Biophysics Institute is the acquisition of new knowledge on the structure and functional mechanisms of biological systems through a multidisciplinary approach, including physics, physiology, mathematics, molecular biology, chemistry, structural biology, computer science and biochemistry.
+The objective of the Institute of Biophysics is the acquisition of new knowledge on the relationship between structure and function in biological molecules and cellular mechanisms through a multidisciplinary approach, which includes physics, physiology, mathematics, molecular biology, chemistry, structural biology, informatics and biochemistry.